mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

 # Limitations

-This solution suffers from the same limitations as the gcsfuse utility and GCS itself. gcsfuse tries its darndest to make GCS buckets look like normal filesystem folders, but the abstraction breaks in two main ways:
+This solution suffers from the same limitations as the gcsfuse utility and GCS itself. gcsfuse tries its darndest to make GCS buckets look like regular filesystem folders, but the abstraction breaks in two main ways:

 * GCS doesn't support locks, so things will get wonky if your app tries to acquire file locks.
 * Latency is high, especially when doing small, random reads or writes on large files.